Fact or Fiction?

 Whose Sister?Throughout the chapter, Tamar is referred to as both the sister of Avshalom and the sister of Amnon.
 How was she related to each?
 On one hand, Tamar is introduced to the reader specifically in relationship to Avshalom rather than to Amnon.
 Similarly, when speaking to Yonadav, Amnon himself refers to Tamar as Avshalom's sister rather than saying, "my sister".
 This would seem to imply that Tamar was related only to Avshalom (through his mother) and not to Amnon.
 However, in the rest of the chapter, Tamar is continuously spoken of as Amnon's sister, suggesting that they, too, must have been at least half-siblings.
 Whose sister was she?

 The chapter raises several other questions which might relate to the above as well:

 - "כִּי בְתוּלָה הִיא" – The narrator shares that Amnon was "sick for his sister because she was a virgin and it seemed hard to Amnon to do anything to her".
 Does this phrase "כִּי בְתוּלָה הִיא" relate to the phrase which precedes or follows it?
 In other words, does it provide the reason for Amnon's desire, or does it explain why Amnon could not figure out how to approach Tamar?

 - Yonadav's advice – If Yonadav was an "אִישׁ חָכָם מְאֹד", and an advisor or friend of Amnon,2 how could he possibly give him advice which would facilitate such an abominable act?

 - David's role – Should David have been suspicious of Amnon's request?

-- Avshalom's role – Why is it Avshalom, rather than any other member of the royal household, who cares for Tamar and shelters her in his home?
+- Avshalom's role – Why is Avshalom, rather than any other member of the royal household, the one who cares for Tamar and shelters her in his home?